Simplifying AI Data Access with Granular Control: How Liberator's Entitlements Engine Enables Secure Model Training

 - Are they within their rate limits and record quotas?

-Unlike monolithic data platforms, Liberator supports entitlements at multiple granularities:
+Unlike monolithic data platforms, Data Liberator enforces entitlements at multiple granularities:

-Dataset-level: Grant access to entire datasets like "US Equities" or "Options Data"
+Dataset-level: Control access to entire datasets like "US Equities" or "Options Data"

-Symbol-level: Restrict access to specific tickers or asset classes—perfect for teams working with proprietary watchlists or sector-specific models
+Symbol-level: Restrict visibility to specific keys or asset classes—perfect for enforcing proprietary watchlists or licensing restrictions

 Field-level: Control which columns are visible (price, volume, bid/ask spreads, etc.)

-This means your equity research team can access large-cap constituents while your options desk sees only their authorized derivatives universe—all from the same platform.
+This means administrators can configure your equity research team to see large-cap constituents while your options desk sees only their authorized derivatives universe—all from the same platform, with policies enforced automatically and audit trails generated with every query.

-AI models need historical data, but not all users need real-time access.
-Liberator's entitlements engine supports:
+AI models need historical data, but licensing and compliance requirements often dictate temporal restrictions.
+Data Liberator's entitlements engine enforces:

-- Lookback windows: "Access the last 5 years of data" rather than "all historical data"
+- Lookback windows: Limit users to "the last 5 years of data" rather than "all historical data"

-- Embargo periods: Restrict access to recent data for users on delayed feeds
+- Embargo periods: Automatically restrict access to recent data for users on delayed feeds

-- Time-boxed experiments: Grant temporary access for specific research projects
+- Time-boxed experiments: Configure temporary access for specific research projects with automatic expiration

-This aligns data access with both business needs and licensing constraints from upstream providers.
+These policies align data access with both business needs and upstream provider licensing constraints—enforced automatically without manual intervention.

 - Who accessed which datasets